A Short Conversation with Adam Cresswell and Alice Hubley

 Several of the RODNEY CROMWELL songs began as ARTHUR & MARTHA recordings, so it was wholly appropriate that the pair reunited for RODNEY CROMWELL’s inaugural gig last summer.
 One of the highlights of the set was ‘Black Dog’, a pulsing part duet with Hubley embellished with the beauty of Cresswell’s Hooky bass.

 Performing together on several occasions since with guitarist Richard Salt, the band have even revived ‘Autovia’, a synthetically motorik soundtrack ideal for motorway journeys north of Watford Gap that was the key song on ARTHUR & MARTHA’s debut.
-Both ‘Black Dog’ and ‘Autovia’ feature on the upcoming compilation ‘The Electricity Club’ released by Amour/EMI Greece, which also features ERASURE, OMD, SECTION 25, MARNIE, FOTONOVELA, MIRRORS and VILE ELECTRODES.
+Both ‘Black Dog’ and ‘Autovia’ feature on the upcoming compilation ‘The Electricity Club’ released by Amour Records/EMI Monos/Universal Music, which also features ERASURE, OMD, SECTION 25, MARNIE, FOTONOVELA, MIRRORS and VILE ELECTRODES.

 With RODNEY CROMWELL’s upcoming appearance at TEC004 on SATURDAY 5TH NOVEMBER alongside MARSHEAUX and KID KASIO, both Adam Cresswell and Alice Hubley kindly chatted to TEC during a break in rehearsals.